Creating a few simple routines for summer can lead to more summertime fun.

-We’re one week into our summer break and already I’ve had a crash course in surviving this summer with a smile on my face.
-Summer is definitely a relaxed affair around here.
-We travel, we chill out on our usual bedtimes, we’re more free with screen time and desserts, we spend lots of time reading, playing in the pool, watching movies when it’s too hot to do anything else, and just recharging.
+We’re knee-deep into summer break and already I’ve had a crash course in surviving the summer with a smile on my face.
+Summertime is definitely a relaxed affair around my house.
+We travel quite a bit, we chill-out on usual bedtime routines, we’re more free with screen time and desserts, we spend a lot of time reading, playing in the swimming pool, watching movies when it’s too hot to do anything else, and just recharging.

-As much as I was looking forward to this break, I momentarily forgot that I can’t take a break from everything.
-It took two days of forgetting plans, dropping for me to realize I needed to get my head back in the game.
-I won’t neglect my beloved planner this summer as I need to keep track of plans, make lists, and generally stay on top of life.
-In spite of all that, I definitely want summer to feel like a break for me, too so I took a step back and put a few small routines into place to keep everyone happy.
-I want to be the fun mom, but also the mom who remembers to have clean clothes for the kids and food for everyone to eat along with time to read the giant pile of library books I brought home today.
+As much as I was looking forward to summer break, I momentarily forgot that I can’t take a break from daily life.
+It took two days of forgetting plans for me to realize I needed to get my head back in the game.
+I won’t neglect my beloved planner this summer as I need to keep track of plans, make to-do lists, and generally stay on top of life.
+In spite of all of that, I definitely want summertime to feel like a break for me too, so I took a step back and put a small routines into place to keep everyone happy.
+I want to be the fun mom, but also the mom who remembers to have clean clothes for the kids and a plan for dinner.

 Plan Ahead for Summer Fun

-As thrilled as I am that I don’t have to pack lunches daily anymore, I still kind of need to pack lunches daily.
-My friend A’Dell had the genius idea to make lunch in the morning while she’s making breakfast so it’s ready to go.
-If we decide to head to the pool or the park, there’s no scrambling to get a lunch together.
-If we’re home at lunch time, the kids are free to grab their own lunches whenever they’re ready, within reason.
+As thrilled as I am to not have to pack school lunches right now, I still kind of need to pack some sort of lunch.
+My friend A’Dell had the genius idea to make lunches in the morning while making breakfast so it’s ready to go at noon.
+If we decided to head to the community pool or picnic at the park playground, there is no scrambling to get a lunch together for everyone (or worse, blow our summer savings by grabbing fast food).
+If we’re home at lunch time, the kids are free to grab lunch whenever they’re ready for it, within reason.

-In addition, I’m sticking to my routine of making a nightly to do list for myself and now I’m making one for the kids.
-My kids love to know what’s up for the day, so I make them a small schedule of our plans, if we have any, and a list of things they need to get done that day, including any chores and their reading time.
-Turns out they love crossing items off of a to-do list as much as their mother does.
+I am sticking to my routine of making a to-do list the night before for myself and now I make one for the kids.
+My kids love to know what the plan is for the day, so I make them a small schedule of our plans and a list of things they need to get done that day, including chores and summer reading.
+Turns out they love crossing items off a to-do list as much as I do.

 Make time for fun

-Lest you think I’m the least fun mom in the world, I assure you we do a lot of fun things in the summer.
-I’m the mom who’s always willing to host playdates, who doesn’t really care if the kids take out every single toy in the playroom or spill bubbles all over the backyard if it means my kids are entertained and happy.
+With all these routines and schedules, I’m sure you think I am the least fun mom in the world.
+I assure you we do a lot of fun things during the summer.
+I am the mom who is always willing to host a playdate, who doesn’t really care if the kids take out every single toy or game in the playroom or spill bubbles all over the backyard if it means my kids are entertained and happy.

-In the pursuit of summer fun, I sat down with the kids last week and asked them to list the things they definitely want to do this summer, along with some input from me, and we came up with our own summer bucket list.
+In the pursuit of summer fun, I sat down with my two kids last week and asked them to list the things they definitely want to do this summer and we came up with our own simple summer bucket list.

 We’ve already managed to have a backyard movie night with all the neighbors, we’ve been to the pool nearly daily and we’re reacquainting ourselves with some of the parks we haven’t seen in a while.
 I’m certain we’ll check all of these off the list before summer is over.
 If you want to make your own list with your kids, we’re including a blank printable for you!
 Simply click on the image to print!